01-edu/public/subjects/devops/cloud-design/README.md

 - Assess your understanding of the concepts and technologies used in the project.
 - Test your ability to communicate effectively and explain your decisions.
-- Challenge the you to think critically about your solution and consider alternative approaches.
+- Challenge you to think critically about your solution and consider alternative approaches.

 Prepare for a roleplay question session where you will assume the role of a Cloud engineer presenting your solution to your team or a stakeholder.
 You should be ready to answer questions and provide explanations about your decisions, architecture, and implementation.